Port Of Los Angeles High School

 How does Port Of Los Angeles High School spend its money?

 Port Of Los Angeles High School directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 2%.
+This exceeds the 65% industry benchmark.

 Are donations to Port Of Los Angeles High School tax-deductible?